Neutrino secret self-interactions: a booster shot for the cosmic neutrino background: Introduction

 The Standard Model of particle physics has come a long way since Pauli's proposal of the elusive neutrino in 1930.
 Not only have neutrinos been detected, but also it has been proven conclusively that these elementary particles have a tiny mass, thereby allowing different flavors of neutrinos to oscillate among each other~\cite{ParticleDataGroup:2018ovx}.
 While three flavors of neutrinos have been shown to exist, tremendous amount of theoretical and experimental efforts have been underway to explore the existence of additional families of neutrinos.
 Neutrinos are known to interact with other elementary particles as well as themselves through weak interactions.
 However, what is not known conclusively is whether there exists secret interactions among neutrinos.

 The hypothesis for such secret self-interactions of neutrinos has a plethora of consequences for the early Universe, astrophysical setups like compact objects as well as terrestrial experiments (see Ref.\,\cite{Berryman:2022hds} for a comprehensive recent review).
 Laboratory bounds on such self-interactions can arise from different sources - Higgs invisible decay bounds, constraints arising from Z boson decay width, decays of $\pi,K,D$ mesons, as well as neutrinoless double beta decay searches~\cite{Brune:2018sab,Berryman:2018ogk,Blinov:2019gcj,DeGouvea:2019wpf,Deppisch:2020sqh,Brdar:2020nbj,Kelly:2020pcy}.
-From a cosmological perspective, a strong bound on these self-interactions exists from the successful predictions of primordial abundances of elements during big-bang nucleosynthesis~\cite{Huang:2017egl,Grohs:2020xxd}, as well as from its impact on the CMB~\cite{Lancaster:2017ksf,Forastieri:2019cuf,Das:2020xke,Brinckmann:2020bcn,RoyChoudhury:2020dmd,Das:2021guu,Venzor:2022hql} and structure-formation~\cite{Hannestad:2004qu}.
+From a cosmological perspective, a strong bound on these self-interactions exists from the successful predictions of primordial abundances of elements during big-bang nucleosynthesis~\cite{Huang:2017egl,Grohs:2020xxd}, as well as from its impact on the CMB~\cite{Bell:2005dr,Archidiacono:2013dua,Cyr-Racine:2013jua,Oldengott:2014qra,Oldengott:2017fhy,Lancaster:2017ksf,Forastieri:2019cuf,Kreisch:2019yzn,Das:2020xke,Brinckmann:2020bcn,RoyChoudhury:2020dmd,Das:2021guu,Venzor:2022hql} and structure-formation~\cite{Hannestad:2004qu}.
 Astrophysical probes of such strong self-interactions can arise from stellar cooling arguments~\cite{Escudero:2019gzq}, core-collapse supernovae (CCSN)~\cite{Kolb:1987qy,Kachelriess:2000qc,Farzan:2002wx,Farzan:2014gza,Das:2017iuj,Dighe:2017sur,Shalgar:2019rqe}, as well as the observation of high-energy neutrinos in neutrino telescopes~\cite{Hooper:2007jr,Ioka:2014kca,Kelly:2018tyg,Murase:2019xqi,Barenboim:2019tux,Bustamante:2020mep,Esteban:2021tub}.
+The introduction of secret self-interactions of active neutrinos can affect the dynamics of the core-collapse, leading to a delayed emission of neutrinos~\cite{Fuller:1988ega,Chang:2022aas}.
 From a flavor point of view, it is important to appreciate that the most stringent bounds exist in the electron and the muon sector, with substantially weaker bounds for tau-neutrinos.
 Self-interactions of active neutrinos have also been shown to assist in successful production of sterile neutrino dark matter, alleviating astrophysical bounds arising from un-observation of X-rays~\cite{DeGouvea:2019wpf,Kelly:2020pcy,Kelly:2020aks, Alonso-Alvarez:2021pgy,Sen:2021mxl,Benso:2021hhh}.